How to teach your child to clean ANY bedroom in 10 minutes

-But what if we told you there is a way to teach your child how to clean on their own quickly, thoroughly and effectively?
+But what if we told you there is a way to teach your child how to clean on their own quickly, or build up good habits of cleaning, thoroughly and effectively?
 What if we told you it could be done in only ten minutes?
 Would you stop day-drinking your cooking wine and saying you “spilled it again”?

 The process is simple.
 Broken down, it’s a five step approach in which the child is making easy decisions between few distinct options.
 This method is as much about teaching good, sustainable cleaning strategies as it is getting a room in order.
 But in order to be successful, you must be willing to let go of the minutia of adult-level details in favor of quick success.
+Don’t expect your little kid to become a professional organizer at once.
 Pausing to lecture your child about “Mommy’s Perfect Folding Technique for Underwear” not only makes it impossible to finish swiftly, it has also been scientifically proven that nitpicked children are guaranteed to select the career “back-alley tattoo artist.”
 At least, that’s what the research says.

 A word of warning: It is likely you will uncover things in the cleaning process that normally, might make you angry.
+But in the long run, it will become their daily routine.
 Before you start cleaning, prepare yourself to keep cool by repeating this suggested phrase looking into the bathroom mirror.
 “I think you’ve been harboring more feral cats than anyone in your whole school.
 Oh,sweetie, that’s so <shudder>. . . cute.”